 Who gets it

-Abround 5 times more men than women get mesothelioma.
+Mesothelioma is more common in men than women.
 This is probably because it is often caused by exposure to asbestos at work.

-In the UK, on average each year, half (50%) of the cases were diagnosed in people aged 75 and over.
+It is more common in older people.
+In the UK, on average each year, around 50 out of 100 (around 50%) of the cases were diagnosed in people aged 75 and over.

 Where it starts